- Salt Lake City, Utah, USA

 - July 01

-- A horror afficionado with too many mad thoughts on the brain that need to get out of my skull.
+- An afficionado of the weird, fantastical, horror-y and speculative with too many mad thoughts on the brain that need to get out of my skull.
 I don't necessarily review things, I just spew my thoughts on them out....hopefully it will make some kind of sense?

 Here I will discuss all aspects of horror and fantastical fiction - TV, cinema, film, literature.
 I may venture outside the genre on the rare occasion.